hopeliu20160622/Robust-Motion-In-betweening-with-Conditioning/README.md

 # Robust-Motion-In-betweening-with-Conditioning

-This is a simple experiment with conditioned motion based on Robust Motion In-betweening.
+This is a simple experiment based on Robust Motion In-betweening.

 Code is based on the implemenation of [Robust Motion In-betweening](https://github.com/jihoonerd/Robust-Motion-In-betweening)